-Currently, regulation of market operators is separate from regulation of market participants as financial services providers.
+Currently, regulation of market operators is separate from regulation of market participants as financial service providers.
 That latter regulation encompasses concerns about operational risks and financial advice.
-What the P2P development shows is that, with modern technology, there is not necessarily any natural distinction between a market operator and a financial services provider.
-Indeed, there is no obvious reason why the one entity could not operate a market for particular securities, provide direct access for end-user investors and issuers of securities, provide managed accounts for investors which include provision of deposit-like facilities, and manage the flow of payments from securities issuers to holders of those securities.
+What the P2P development shows is that, with modern technology, there is not necessarily any natural distinction between a market operator and a financial service provider.
+Indeed, there is no obvious reason why the one entity could not operate a market for particular securities, provide direct access for end user investors and issuers of securities, provide managed accounts for investors which include provision of deposit-like facilities, and manage the flow of payments from securities issuers to holders of those securities.

 Modern technology thus requires a rethink of the structure of capital markets regulation which involves distinctions and separate regulation based on institutional practices and arrangements emanating from older technology.
-P2P lending is special case of fintech developments creating the possible need for of a more general regulatory framework, including rethinking the separate legislative treatment of financial products and credit.
+P2P lending is special case of Fintech developments creating the possible need for of a more general regulatory framework, including rethinking the separate legislative treatment of financial products and credit.

-Conclusion
+V. Conclusion

-ASIC (2013) notes the case for updating market operator regulation and we argue that P2P lending provides a clear example of the need for this, to allow for the integrated provision of a market and a range of financial services.
-It is important to develop a regulatory structure more consistent with emerging institutional arrangements, which are potentially more efficient than traditional business models and which incorporate a different range of risk characteristics.
+ASIC (2013) notes the case for an updating of market operator regulation.
+We argue that P2P lending provides a clear example of the necessity for that to allow for the integrated provision of a market and a range of financial services.
+Doing so, and developing a regulatory structure more consistent with institutional arrangements now feasible and, arguably, more efficient, and with different risk characteristics would enable a better approach to regulation of P2P operators.